lencsegabor/siitperf/README.md

 siitperf
 ========

-Siitperf is an RFC 8219 and RFC 4814 compliant SIIT and stateful NAT64/NAT44 tester written in C++ using DPDK, and it can be used under the Linux operating system.
+Siitperf is an RFC 8219, RFC 4814, and RFC 9693 compliant SIIT and stateful NAT64/NAT44 tester written in C++ using DPDK, and it can be used under the Linux operating system.
 Originally it was only a SIIT tester (hence its name) and it worked with DPDK 16.11.9 (included in Debian 9).
 Then it was extended to support stateful NAT64 and stateful NAT44 (also called NAPT) tests, too.
 Later, it was enabled to use pseudorandom IP addresses, which is currently implemented in siitperf-tp (see below) only.
 Finally, it was updated to work with DPDK 22.11.8 (included in Debian 12).

 Introduction
 ------------